 If you make considerable changes to one of these channels, it will — for better or worse — dramatically impact your traffic and conversions.

-For example, your conversion rate might peak and tank during and after a major ad campaign.
+For example, your conversion rate might peak and tank during and after a major advertising or marketing campaign.
 But that temporary decrease in your conversion rate isn’t something to worry about.

 Instead, you need to look at the big picture: If you see an overall increase in revenue after the campaign, it’s a win.
 And, remember, your conversion rate should level out (or, even better, rise!) over time.